top of page

 Ingredients

-1/2 tablespoon all purpose flour for dusting the form
+• 1/2 tablespoon flour (or cocoa powder if gluten-free) for dusting the springform

-1 tbsp coarse sea salt flakes (I used Maldon)
+• 1 tsp coarse sea salt flakes (we love Maldon)

 Instructions